hgdeoro/daedalus/README.md

 This project is al alpha-quality stage, not recommended to be used on production systems.

+It's developed on Ubuntu 12.04, and now tested on a CentOS 6 virtual machine (with the help of fabric).

 Implemented functional use cases (as of v0.0.2)
 ----------------------------------------